Skip to main contentSkip to main navigationSkip to footer content

 History of the Middle East

 A survey of the Middle East, its people, geography, cultures and history.
 Primary emphasis will be upon the Islamic period (7th century-present) and upon the interrelated development of religious beliefs, political and social ideologies, and cultural practices.
-Offered as needed.
+Offered fall.

 HIST 247